RU EN

 Types of visa

-Financial requirements: specific figures
+Financial requirements: the figures

 Proof of housing and medical insurance

-The submission process for citizens of Kyrgyzstan
+The application process for citizens of Kyrgyzstan

-Arrival: permesso di soggiorno
+On arrival: the permesso di soggiorno

 Working during your studies: 20 hours a week

-After graduation: 12 months to look for work
+After graduation: 12 months to find work

-Maintaining your status and restrictions
+Keeping your status, and the restrictions

 Pitfalls and realities